localmin/NMF/README.md

 ### Default Setting

 * This default program execute a simulation by real number.
-If you want to deal with real data, change codes, for example, "parameter_setting.m", "input_data.m" etc, for your use.
+If you want to deal with real data, change codes, for example, "parameter_setting.m", "input_data.m" etc., for your use.

 * size of random non-negative observation matrix: (18,30)